-Our school mornings are like ground hog day, however following this routine keeps us organised and has made the mornings rush-free.
-I’ve shared with you our family before school morning routine below with pictures.
-I started writing this post about 18 months ago, and I’m not sure why it has taken me so long to publish it) however, moral of the story is that it still remains the same today!
+Our school mornings at home are like groundhog day, however, following this routine keeps us organised and has made the mornings rush-free for me.
+So here is our family’s before school morning routine that I want to share with you.
+I started writing this post about 18 months ago, and I’m not sure why it has taken me so long to publish it, but moral of the story is that it still remains the same today!

-- Know what is going in the school lunch boxes, planning tips here.
+- Know what is going in your kid’s school lunch boxes. planning tips here.

-- Have uniforms ironed and hanging in the kid’s wardrobes, so they’re ready to go.
+- Have school uniforms ironed and hanging in the kid’s wardrobes, so they’re ready to go.

-- When not going to the gym after school drop off I shower after I wake up, before the morning routine starts.
+- If you’re not going to the gym after school drop off, shower after you wake up before the morning routine starts.

-- Pack school bags with school books, notes, sport gear etc the night before
+- Pack school bags with school books, notes, sports gear the night before.

 My school mornings are usually busy getting the kids ready.
-By the time we all wake up we have 1 hour to get ready.
-For the past 10 years my kids have used a routine chart to help them remember to complete everything needed to before school.
-This saves my sanity, that I am not yelling and repeating myself every single day.
-Routine charts are available in my shop as an instant download, loads of different colour options available.
+By the time we all wake up, we have about 1 hour to get ready.
+For the past 10 years, my kids have used a routine chart to help them remember to complete everything needed to before school.
+This saves my sanity and stops me from yelling and repeating myself every single day.
+Routine charts are available in my shop as an instant download, and there are loads of different colour options available.

 We start our mornings at 6.30am.
-Most mornings I get up and get dressed into my gym clothes, my hubby is up half hour earlier and goes to the gym before he starts work.
+Most mornings I get up and get dressed in my gym clothes.
+Scotty is up a half an hour earlier and goes to the gym before he starts work.
 The kids eat breakfast while I make school lunches.
 See lunchbox ideas here.

 Then they do their ‘responsibility tasks’, which in the morning is unpacking the dishwasher and putting out the rubbish.
-See list of age appropriate tasks here.
+See a list of age-appropriate tasks here.

-Next they brush their teeth.
-It is a must that this is the next to-do of the morning, I really don’t like them getting dressed then brushing their teeth as they are more than likely going to get toothpaste on their school uniform.
+Next, they brush their teeth.
+It is a must that this is the next to-do on the list in the morning.
+I really don’t like them getting dressed then brushing their teeth as they are more than likely going to get toothpaste on their school uniform.